isomerpages/ogp/_about-us/pm/charmaine.md

   * Scoped and defined the whitelisting feature for RedeemSG, and moved closer toward generalising RedeemSG for different use cases

   * Coordinated several initiatives to aid the product management function across OGP, including coordinating Twilio senderID registration across OGP as well as consolidating VAPT master lists and recommendations
-quote: The most important thing in the world is family and love.
+quote: Families are the compass that guides us.
+They are the inspiration to reach great heights, and our comfort when we occasionally falter.
 linkedinId: ""

 ---